 PDF download Download Article

 Pink is a beautiful color that is associated with compassion, playfulness, sweetness, and peace.
 So, it’s no surprise if you want to name your little one after this pretty hue!
 In this article, we’ve compiled a list of names that mean “pink” girls and for boys, as well as gender-neutral options.
-We also spoke with name consultant Sonya Prior and naming expert Dr. Hayley Elizabeth Wilson to learn about names that are associated with pink, including names that mean “love” and “red.”
+We also spoke with a name consultant and naming experts to learn about names that are associated with pink, including names that mean “love” and “red.”
 Keep reading to learn more!

 Section 1 of 5: